Dean Corll's house.

 This is the house where Dean Corll lived.

-It is located in Pasadena, which is a city in the southeast of Houston, Texas.
+It is situated at 2020 Lamar Drive in Pasadena, which is a city in the southeast of Houston, Texas.

 Corll was a sadistic serial killer who tortured and murdered at least 28 teenagers during the early 1970s.
 He was nicknamed "the Candy Man" because he owned and operated a company called "Corll Candy Company".